Maximise your time in Vietnam by flying overnight to Hanoi. We’ll meet you at the airport and drive you to your hotel.

 Travel south to see more of rural Vietnam today.
 Stop at the scenic fishing village of Lang Co to watch the little boats bring in their catch.
 You’ll travel across the impressive Pass of Ocean Clouds, a 21 kilometre-long spur in the Annamite Range that juts into the South China Sea.
 Arrive at your sumptuous hotel in Hoi An.
 A sundowner cocktail overlooking the Thu Bon River is the perfect way to finish the day.

 Hoi An is one of the best-preserved towns in Vietnam.
 Its jumble of teashops, Japanese merchant houses and Chinese temples feels like a step back in time.
 Equally intoxicating are its colourful markets, alive with traders touting their wares.
 Visit with a local guide, to pick up ingredients before joining a cookery class to learn the secrets of Vietnamese cuisine.
 Spend your second day in Hoi An getting lost in its cobbled streets and soaking up the unique atmosphere.

 Fly to Ho Chi Minh City, Vietnam's largest and most energetic metropolis.
 You’ll visit the History Museum, Reunification Hall and the War Remnants Museum.
 Make a stop at Notre Dame Cathedral in the heart of the city before finishing at the Central Post Office, designed and constructed by Gustav Eiffel.
-Complete your day at the rooftop bar of the towering Pullman Saigon.
+Complete your day at 2 Lam Son, Park Hyatt Saigon’s ultra-stylish martini bar.